About applying as a child.

 It’s funny for me but probably not to everyone

-Because if you are a child in care who have been changing schools a lot, with no siblings, then most of the questions of the 3 sets won’t be relevant or easy for you.
+Because if you are a child in care who has been changing schools a lot, with no siblings, then most of the questions of the 3 sets won’t be relevant or easy for you.
 You probably end up picking one and inventing an answer, hoping you will remember it if asked later.

 Result on screen